 Stop driving and get your vehicle taken to a repair shop.
 Depending on how bad it is, the engine may need to be cleaned of sludge.
 Switching to synthetic oil, and changing it and the filter at the proper intervals may solve your sludge problems.

 Your Engine Is Worn

 If your car has a very high number of miles on it, it can experience the effects of engine wear.
 As moving parts like the crankshaft and the camshafts age, the clearances between these parts and the bearings they rotate within become larger.
 Oil flows through these larger openings more easily, lowering the oil pressure, and in extreme cases causing the warning light to illuminate.

-Solution: A mechanic can verify the extent of your engine’s wear issues, and whether the condition is terminal.
-The age, condition and current value of your vehicle may or may not support the cost of overhauling or replacing your engine.
+A mechanic can verify the extent of your engine’s wear issues, and whether the condition is terminal.
+The age, condition, and current value of your vehicle may or may not support the cost of overhauling or replacing your engine.
 You may be able to switch to a thicker grade of oil to get the pressure back up and extend your engine’s life.

-In a word, no. Once that you see a red oil warning light, indicating that the oil system has either insufficient pressure or a shortage of oil, you should not drive your vehicle until it has been repaired.
-You could destroy your engine.
+Once you see an oil warning light switch on, indicating that the oil system has either insufficient pressure or a shortage of oil, you should not drive your vehicle until it has been evaluated by a professional and repaired.
+If you wait too long or ignore the warning light, you could destroy your engine.